deepanprabhu/deepanprabhu.github.io/index.md

 I chose my passion ( computer science ) as my career so that I could cherish it every moment, but when working for someone as an engineer , its more of a buisness rather than an art.

 Lately, i spent some time to think about what **functions** are and how to write them ?
-How can we convey a mental model to people who learn programming to craft functions ?
+What is an appropriate mental model that is easy and apt for people to understand ?

-Functions in programming are the same functions from mathematics.
+Functions in programming are functions from mathematics.

 For example, in mathematics, we describe a function that doubles a value as below, f(x) = x*2;